 What is vulvodynia?

-Vulvodynia is a complex pain disorder.
-Many factors acting together are believed to be involved.
+Vulvodynia is likely caused by many factors working together.
 Some of these factors include the following:

 - Damage or irritation of the nerves of the vulva

 - Certain genetic disorders

 - Dysfunction of the muscles of the pelvic floor

 - Conditions that affect nearby muscles or bones

 If you have vulvar pain, your gynecologist or other health care professional will try to rule out the most common causes of vulvar pain first.
 You may be asked questions about your symptoms, sexual history, and medical and surgical history.
 You may be asked when symptoms occur, what treatments you have tried, and whether you have any allergies, chronic infections, or skin problems.